• Mental Health

 • Increased accessibility: Someone in a rural community could be very far from a mental health provider, and even if one is close, they may not offer the CBT treatment desired.
 Others may struggle to leave the home due to a disability.
 Online options allow clients to choose between a number of providers, which inspires a sense of control over the process.
 It can also shorten the amount of time spent waiting for a therapist.

 Though in-person treatments will always vary from online options, the gap is becoming smaller.
-As internet speeds improve and new technologies emerge, more parity between face-to-face and online therapy will exist.
+As new technologies continue to emerge, more parity between face-to-face and online therapy will exist.

 What Can Online CBT Help With?